vamsikrishna2049/terraform/ProductionLevel/DynamoDb.md

 ## billing_mode
 Description: This attribute determines the pricing model used for read and write throughput in the DynamoDB table.
 DynamoDB offers two billing modes:

-**Provisioned:** You specify the read and write capacity units for the table.
+<br>**Provisioned:** You specify the read and write capacity units for the table.
 You pay for the throughput capacity you provision, regardless of whether it's used.
-**On-Demand:** DynamoDB automatically adjusts throughput capacity to handle incoming traffic.
+<br>**On-Demand:** DynamoDB automatically adjusts throughput capacity to handle incoming traffic.
 You pay only for the read and write requests that you actually use.
 This mode is more flexible and can scale to handle unpredictable workloads.

 **Values:**
-PROVISIONED: You manually set the read and write capacity.
+<br>PROVISIONED: You manually set the read and write capacity.
-PAY_PER_REQUEST (or ON_DEMAND): DynamoDB automatically scales to meet demand and you pay for actual usage.
+<br>PAY_PER_REQUEST (or ON_DEMAND): DynamoDB automatically scales to meet demand and you pay for actual usage.

 **Usage:**
-PROVISIONED: Used when you want to specify the exact amount of read and write capacity.
+<br>PROVISIONED: Used when you want to specify the exact amount of read and write capacity.
-PAY_PER_REQUEST: Used when you prefer to have DynamoDB automatically adjust to traffic spikes without specifying capacity upfront.
+<br>PAY_PER_REQUEST: Used when you prefer to have DynamoDB automatically adjust to traffic spikes without specifying capacity upfront.

 ```xml
 billing_mode = "PROVISIONED"